 Certain Material Federal Income Tax Consequences for Existing Shareholders of the Company.
-Effective May 31, 2018, the Company revoked its election to be taxed for U.S. federal and applicable state income tax purposes as an S Corporation.
-This revocation resulted in our taxable income no longer being "passed through" to our shareholders for purposes of U.S. federal and applicable state income tax purposes.
-As a result, our earnings are now subject to, and we pay, U.S. federal and applicable state corporate income tax.
-In addition, we now include U.S. federal income tax in our consolidated financial statements.
+Effective May 31, 2018, the Company revoked its election to be taxed for U.S. federal and applicable state income tax purposes as an "S Corporation."
+As a result, our earnings are now subject to, and we pay, U.S. federal income tax, and provision or liability for U.S. federal income tax is included in our consolidated financial statements.
+As a result, our taxable income will no longer be "passed through" to our shareholders for purposes of U.S. federal income tax.

-The revocation was made primarily as a result of the decrease in the level of taxation of a C Corporation contained in the Tax Reform Act, which did not contain a similar decrease for S Corporations.
+The revocation was made primarily as a result of the decrease in the level of taxation of a C corporation contained in the Tax Reform Act, which did not contain a similar decrease for S Corporations.
 The revocation of the Company's S Corporation election has other benefits including, but not limited to, the ability of the Company to have multiple classes of stock outstanding and increased access to capital markets.

-Cash distributions made by a former S Corporation within one year of the termination of its S Corporation election are generally treated first as a distribution of that former S Corporation's accumulated adjustments account, referred to as a distribution of AAA.
-Amounts treated as a distribution of AAA are treated as a tax-free return of the shareholder's tax basis in their stock, to the extent of the shareholder's tax basis.
-This special treatment is generally only available with respect to cash distributions to shareholders of the Company who were S Corporation shareholders of the Company at the time of the revocation.
-To take advantage of this special treatment, the Company made cash distributions of AAA of \$12.5 million in each of June 2018 and December 2018.
-These distributions did not completely eliminate the Company's remaining AAA.
+The Tax Reform Act also provides an opportunity for companies revoking their S Corporation election to distribute within 12 months of the revocation the accumulated adjustments account, or the AAA, on a tax-free basis to shareholders to the extent of such shareholder's adjusted basis.
+This special treatment is only available with respect to cash distributions to shareholders of the Company who were shareholders of the Company at the time of the revocation.
+To take advantage of this special treatment, the Company made a cash distribution of the AAA of \$12.5 million in June 2018 and made another \$12.5 million cash distribution of the AAA to its shareholders in December 2018.
+Such distributions are not expected to completely eliminate the Company's remaining AAA.
 Each shareholder of the Company who receives a fully or partially tax-free distribution of the Company's AAA will reduce his, her or its' tax basis in the Company's stock by the amount treated as a tax-free return of the Company's AAA.
+Shareholders of the Company who were not shareholders at the effective time of the revocation will not receive this benefit and will be taxed in accordance with the general tax rules for distributions by a C corporation to its shareholders.

-To the extent that the Company still has a remaining balance in its AAA as of 12 months after the revocation of its S Corporation election, the Tax Reform Act provides an opportunity for the Company to continue to treat a portion of its cash distribution as being made partially out of its AAA.
-Under the Tax Reform Act, cash distributions by an "eligible terminated S Corporation" to its shareholders more than 12 months after the revocation of its S Corporation election will be treated for federal income tax purposes as made out of both undistributed C Corporation earnings and profits and the former S Corporation's AAA in proportion to the corporation's undistributed C Corporation earnings and profits and the corporation's undistributed AAA.
-This may permit a portion of cash distributions to its shareholders after the first year following an S Corporation revocation to continue to be treated as a tax-free return of basis.
+To the extent that the Company still has a remaining balance in its AAA as of 12 months after the revocation of its S Corporation election, distributions made to its former S Corporation shareholders more than 12 months after the revocation of such election will be treated for federal income tax purposes as made out of both undistributed C Corporation earnings and profits and the Company's AAA in proportion to the Company's undistributed C Corporation earnings and profits and the Company's undistributed AAA.
+This may permit a portion of cash distributions after the first year following revocation to its former S Corporation shareholders to continue to be treated as a tax-free return of basis to shareholders that held stock in the Company on the date of the revocation of its S Corporation election.
 To qualify for this special treatment, the Company must have been an S Corporation on December 21, 2017, the shareholders of the Company as of December 22, 2017 must be the same shareholders and hold their shares in the same percentages on the date that the S Corporation election is revoked and the revocation must occur within the 2 year period beginning on December 22, 2017.
-The Company believes that it qualifies for this benefit and this benefit should be available with respect to cash distributions more than one year after the revocation of the Company's S Corporation election to shareholders of the Company who were shareholders at the time of the revocation.
-It is currently unclear whether this special treatment is available to Company shareholders who were not shareholders in the Company at the time of the revocation or with respect to additional shares acquired by existing shareholders in the Company after the time of the revocation.
-Neither the Code nor the Treasury Regulations provide clear guidance regarding which shareholders are eligible for this special treatment.
-The Company intends to closely monitor IRS guidance regarding partially tax-free distributions of the Company's AAA after the first year following revocation and will treat distributions to its shareholders in accordance with applicable IRS guidance.
-Shareholders should consult with their tax advisors regarding the possible application of these rules to cash distributions by the Company more than one year after the date of the revocation.
+The Company believes that it qualifies for this benefit.